MichaelJMike/MikroTek_ERP/README.md

-Hello World.
-My first steps in Github
+My first steps in building a c# winforms application for windows